Glossary for the Canada Business Corporations Act

 - Distributing Corporation

-- A distributing corporation is typically a corporation that files documents with a securities commission and does not sell shares on a stock exchange. (see subsection 2 (1) of the CBCA regulations for a more detailed definition).
+- A distributing corporation is typically a corporation that files documents with a securities commission and sells shares on a stock exchange. (see subsection 2 (1) of the CBCA regulations for a more detailed definition).
 Distributing corporations must comply with the registration and prospectus filing requirements and other related procedures set out in the CBCA and, since they are also typically reporting issuers under provincial/territorial securities laws they must also comply with those laws or U.S. securities laws.
 If you are unsure about whether a corporation is distributing or not, you should contact a lawyer or a business professional.

 - The share of profit payable to shareholders on their shares.